Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: supplementary material

-As our paper considers test-time attacks, we need to first have well-trained agents.
-We train the agents in each environment with QMIX ~\cite{rashid2018qmix} and MAPPO~\cite{yu2022surprising} using the hyperparameters specified in tables \ref{tab:qmic_hyper}, \ref{tab:mappo_smac_hyper}, \ref{tab:mappo_lbf_hyper} , and \ref{tab:mappo_rware_hyper}.
+We trained QMIX and MAPPO agents using the hyperparameters specified in tables \ref{tab:qmic_hyper}, \ref{tab:mappo_smac_hyper}, \ref{tab:mappo_lbf_hyper} , and \ref{tab:mappo_rware_hyper}.
 We use the Epymarl library~\cite{DBLP:conf/nips/PapoudakisC0A21} for training.
 We only report hyperparameters that are different from the default values found in Epymarl configurations.
 For the RWARE benchmark, we only train MAPPO agents, as QMIX performs poorly at this task~\cite{DBLP:conf/nips/PapoudakisC0A21}.
 Once the training is complete, we freeze the policy weights.

-For each environment, the adversary starts by collecting a dataset of observations from 5,000 environment transitions (i.e., $\mathcal{T}^c =5000$).
-This dataset is subsequently used to train the neural network $f_\theta$.
-We test with three different architectures: